 1. Low carb foods help manage your weight

 Low carbs reduce blood glucose and insulin levels and, therefore, fat storage.
 Fiber also gives you that full feeling to help keep you from overeating.

 Because fiber isn’t absorbed into your body or digested, it fills the gaps in your intestines.
-This makes you feel full which is a great benefit.
-When you feel full, you’re not going to head to the snack machine.
-You’re not going to snatch a donut from the lunchroom.
-You’re not going to overeat on your business trips when you work high fiber low carb foods into your diet.
+This makes you feel full for longer, this is a great way to ward of those afternoon snack craving.
+It will help you stay away from the snack machine or snatching a sneaky donut from the lunchroom.
+It will also save you from overeating on your business trips when you work high fiber low carb foods into your diet.

 Forget dangerous diet pills!
 Soluble fiber is the natural way to suppress your appetite!

 In fact, soluble fiber can help you lose that belly fat.
 It works by stopping the fat gain.
-In this study, they found a link with increasing daily soluble fiber.
+In this study, they found a link with increasing daily soluble fiber and reduced belly fat.

-With high fiber and low carbs, you have a lower risk for heart disease.
+By eating high fiber and low carb foods, you lower your risk of heart disease.
 A Harvard study showed that the higher the dietary fiber intake, the lower the risk for coronary heart disease.
 In fact, the more fiber the subjects had the risk was 40% lower.

-That study was done on men, but another study at Harvard on women nurses had nearly identical results.
+While that study was conducted on men only, another similar study, also at Harvard, focusing on female nurses had nearly identical results.